The project

 The sketches

-After the background research and benchmarking, a quick process including people from product, design, and development lead to the definition of prioritized features and very simple wireframes.
+After the background research and benchmarking, a quick process including people from product, design, and development led to the definition of prioritized features and very simple wireframes.

 MVP features